toondkn/ngrc/readme.md

     // SNIP
 ```

-Using the component with a custom prefix in your angular templates:
+Using the component with a custom prefix in your angularjs templates:
 ```html
 <!-- SNIP -->
 <my-component custom-prefix-value="value"><my-component>